Nonspecific symptoms and a long latency period make a proper diagnosis difficult.

 How is Mesothelioma Diagnosed?

 Diagnostic tests are the key way to identify and diagnose mesothelioma.
-The three most common types of types include imaging scans, blood tests, and tissue biopsies.
-Doctors will typically start with imaging scans, as they are the least invasive, and follow up with additional tests if they are warranted and viable based on the patient’s condition.
+The three most common types of types include imaging scans, blood tests and tissue biopsies.
+Doctors will typically start with imaging scans, as they are the least invasive, and follow up with additional tests if they are warranted based on the patient’s condition.